-It would be many decades until research confirmed what the owner of Biltmore had discovered as a child: spending time outdoors has a positive impact on our emotional and physical health, as well on our sleep quality.
-Those early camping trips George enjoyed so much would have likely lowered his cortisol levels, a hormone that’s produced by the body when stress is present.
+It would be many decades until research confirmed what the owner of Biltmore had discovered: spending time outdoors has a positive impact on our emotional and physical health, as well on our sleep quality.
+Those camping trips George enjoyed so much would have likely lowered his cortisol levels, a hormone that’s produced by the body when stress is present.
 And according to research, lower cortisol levels also help decrease heart rates.
 A more relaxed mind and body during the day promotes good quality sleep at night.

 A simple stroll in the woods, potentially powerful benefits

 A University of Michigan study shows that a short nature walk can measurably improve memory.
 Other scientists have determined that it can ease mental fatigue and help boost mental energy.
 Anxiety, depression and various mental health conditions have been found to be eased by time in nature, especially when coupled with exercise, data confirms.
 Can’t get outside for a walk?
 Some research has shown that just looking at photos of nature could have the same effect.